petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 - inventory not released
 - scenario reason differs from `PaymentTimeout`

 The sample treats timeout as failed for determinism.
-In a production system, timeout may require pending state and reconciliation.
+A production system might use pending state and reconciliation instead.

 ### Concurrent orders

 Expected operational shape:

 - many independent request submissions
-- completed count does not exceed available stock divided by quantity
+- completed count does not exceed available stock divided by requested quantity
 - rejected submissions appear when demand exceeds stock
 - final inventory is not negative